creoapp/documentation/docs/creo/getting-started.md

 ![Register Creo](creo_register.png)

-Creo 2.0 requires a registered email and a license key (also for the free version), if you want to test it just select "Use Free" in the Registration Dialog.
+Creo 2.0 requires a registered email and a license key (also for the free version), if you want to test Creo for free, then insert a valid email and select <strong>Use Free</strong> in the Registration Dialog.

 ### Contacting Support